JusticeMatthew/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  -- Closure is automatically created when you nest a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  -- I am not sure what this question is asking
 c.
 What is the lexical scope of `newRoll`?
+  -- function()?

 ### Task 2c - Exit Ticket